Smoke and fire detectors can save your life and your home. Here's a rundown of our favorites.

 If you have a large home, consider adding even more to cover the whole footprint.

-Mount high Smoke rises.
-It’s important to put your smoke detectors within a foot of your ceilings and ten feet from cooking areas.
+Mount high: Smoke rises.
+It’s important to put your smoke detectors within a foot of your ceilings and 10 feet from cooking areas.

 For vaulted ceilings, avoid putting smoke detectors in the “pitch” of the roofline.
-Instead, mount fire alarms three feet below the ceiling so they can accurately read smoke.
+Instead, mount fire alarms 3 feet below the ceiling so they can accurately read smoke.

-Get connected Connecting your smoke alarms ensures everyone in your home knows about the emergency.
+Get connected: Wired and wireless interconnected smoke alarms help ensure everyone in your home knows about the emergency.
 You can install the connection easily and it will sound the siren throughout the house using each of your fire alarms.
 It takes a few extra steps to set up and test, but it means family members in every room will get the warning.

 Smoke detector FAQ